neofodere/vdream/scripts/README.md

 5. Wait for the message.
 If it contains ✅ **OK**, your installation is correct.
 If it contains ❌ **KO**, the installation is corrupted or some files are missing.

+> [!IMPORTANT]
+>If the version shown in the output next to OK does not match your version, it's a bad sign even if it says OK.

 ## **=>** Corrupted image files Deleter for V.Dream `CORRUPTED_IMAGES_DELETER.PS1`:

 ### 💡 What is its purpose